 The following is a list of conduct that is prohibited and will not be tolerated by the school.
 It is not an all-inclusive list, but rather a list designed to give examples of the types of conduct prohibited by the school.
+Other types of conduct that threaten security, personal safety, employee welfare and/or the school's operations also may be prohibited and will result in disciplinary action up to and including termination.

-- Falsification of employment records, employment information, or other School records. - Recording the work time of another employee or allowing any other employee to record your work time, or allowing falsification of any time card, either your own or another's. - Theft, deliberate or careless damage or loss of any School property or the property of any employee or customer. - Provoking a fight or fighting during working hours or on School property. - Participating in horseplay or practical jokes on School time or on School premises where such conduct might be a safety risk or might be interpreted as offensive. - Carrying firearms or any other dangerous weapons on School premises at any time or while acting on behalf of the school. - Violation of the Substance and Alcohol policy.
+- Falsification of employment records, employment information, or other School records. - Recording the work time of another employee or allowing any other employee to record your work time, or allowing falsification of any time card, either your own or another's. - Theft, deliberate or careless damage or loss of any School property or the property of any employee or customer. - Provoking a fight or fighting during working hours or on School property. - Participating in horseplay or practical jokes on School time or on School premises where such conduct might be a safety risk or might be interpreted as offensive. - Carrying firearms or any other dangerous weapons on School premises at any time or while acting on behalf of the school. - Violation of the Substance and Alcohol policy. - Insubordination, including but not limited to, failure or refusal to obey the orders or instructions of a supervisor or member of management, or the use of abusive or threatening or abusive language toward a supervisor or member of management. - Unreported absence on scheduled workdays unless otherwise excused. - Excessive tardiness or absenteeism unless otherwise excused. - Unauthorized use of School equipment, time, materials, facilities, or the school's name. - Sleeping or malingering on the job. - Failure to observe working schedules, including the required rest and meal periods. - Soliciting other employees for membership, funds, or other similar activity in connection with any outside organization during your working time or the working time of the employee(s) solicited.

-- Insubordination, including but not limited to, failure or refusal to obey the orders or instructions of a supervisor or member of management, or the use of abusive or threatening or abusive language toward a supervisor or member of management. - Unreported absence on scheduled workdays unless otherwise excused. - Excessive tardiness or absenteeism unless otherwise excused. - Unauthorized use of School equipment, time, materials, facilities, or the school name. - Sleeping or malingering on the job. - Failure to observe working schedules, including the required rest and meal periods. - Soliciting other employees for membership, funds, or other similar activity in connection with any outside organization during your working time or the working time of the employee(s) solicited. - Distributing unauthorized literature or any written or printed material during working time or in work areas. ("Working time" does not include your meal and break periods.) - Failure to timely notify your supervisor when you are unable to report to work absent extenuating circumstances. - Failure of an employee to obtain permission to leave work for any reason during normal working hours. - Abuse of sick leave. - Violation of the Communication Systems Policy. - Violation of the Standards of Conduct and Civility Policy. - Failure to provide a physician's certificate when requested or required to do so. - Violating the School's personal standards of dress. - Breaching Confidentiality. - Making derogatory racial, ethnic, religious or sexual remarks or gestures; any violation of the Harassment and/or Equal Employment Opportunity policy; or using profane or abusive language at any time on School premises or during working hours. - Violation of any safety, health, security or School rule. - Negligence or other conduct leading to the endangerment of harm of a child or children. - Working overtime without authorization or refusing to work assigned overtime.

-- Unsatisfactory job performance. - Willfully or maliciously making false statements regarding any co-worker or submitting a complaint known to be false.
+- Distributing unauthorized literature or any written or printed material during working time or in work areas. ("Working time" does not include your meal and break periods.) - Failure to timely notify your supervisor when you are unable to report to work absent extenuating circumstances. - Failure of an employee to obtain permission to leave work for any reason during normal working hours. - Abuse of sick leave. - Violation of the Communication Systems Policy. - Violation of the Standards of Conduct and Civility Policy. - Failure to provide a physician's certificate when requested or required to do so. - Violating the School's PERSONAL APPEARANCE/STANDARDS OF DRESS. - Breaching Confidentiality. - Making derogatory racial, ethnic, religious or sexual remarks or gestures; any violation of the Harassment and/or Equal Employment Opportunity policy; or using profane or abusive language at any time on School premises or during working hours. - Violation of any safety, health, security or School rule. - Negligence or other conduct leading to the endangerment of harm of a child or children. - Working overtime without authorization or refusing to work assigned overtime. - Unsatisfactory j ob performance. - Willfully or maliciously making false statements regarding any co-worker or submitting a complaint known to be false.